nyhave/VideoTinder/README.md

-# Videotpush
+# RealDate

-Videotpush is a small prototype for experimenting with a slower approach to online dating.
+RealDate is a small prototype for experimenting with a slower approach to online dating.
 The **VideotpushApp** demonstrates daily video discovery, chat, reflection notes and simple profile management powered by Firebase.
 The code is hosted on [GitHub](https://github.com/nyhave/videotpush) and the live demo is served from